mayu-live/framework/gems/mayu-live/lib/mayu/client/src/README.md

 - `ViewTransition` wraps a nested batch in `document.startViewTransition(...)` when available, and falls back to immediate apply when not available.
 - `Transfer` stores transfer blob for reconnect handoff.
 - `Pong` updates measured ping in `<mayu-ping>`.
+- `NavigationComplete` and `NavigationFailed` settle the corresponding Navigation API interception after prior commands in the stream have run.
 - `RenderError` renders server-side exception UI.

 ## Reconnect and Recovery (Current)